LauraSaporoso/To-Do-List-42-school/README.md

 # To-Do-List-42-school

+👩🏻‍💻  My To Do List --> https://laurasaporoso.github.io/To-Do-List-42-school/

-SUBJECT 42SCHOOL TO DO LIST:
+🔥 SUBJECT 42SCHOOL TO DO LIST:

 For this exercise, we will have to create a mini local task management.
 The to do list will be represented by a div that will have as id attribute the value ’ft_list’.This bloc contains the list of "TO DO".